Scoreboard: Baseball

 For baseball the scoreboard will at the minimum show both team scores, as well as the current inning.
 In addition the number of balls, strikes and outs is represented by digits or individual lights.
 Larger scoreboards offer an inning-by-inning breakdown of the scores, hits, errors, pitch count and the time of day, along with pitch clocks for leagues which mandate that rule.
 There may also be another display either separate or combined with the scoreboard listing the radar gun reading of the last pitch thrown in miles per hour.
 Almost all Major League facilities have a video board as a scoreboard or a matrix display.
 Usually these scoreboards are controlled via programs that keep statistics and not just the score.
 Usually the official scorer will operate this program.
 Then all the information the official scorer will enter, will automatically be made output to the scoreboard.
 Currently, the largest scoreboards are located at Progressive Field in Cleveland, Ohio, and Kansas City, Missouri's Kauffman Stadium.
 There is also a very large scoreboard at Citizens Bank Park, in Philadelphia, Pennsylvania.

 Manually operated scoreboards are still found frequently in baseball, particularly at older venues.
-Well-known examples of manual scoreboards, using numbers painted on metal sheets hung by people working inside the scoreboard, include Fenway Park in Boston and Wrigley Field in Chicago.
+Well-known examples of manual scoreboards, using numbers painted on metal sheets hung by people working inside the scoreboard, include Fenway Park in Boston and Wrigley Field in Chicago, with Boston's scoreboard inspiring an alternate uniform for the Red Sox in the 2025 season as part of the City Connect program.